xw-c/TDIB-CCD/README.md

 ### Structure
 We have provided the core code for CCD between parametric surfaces in the `./core` folder, including implementation of geometric primitives, CCD solvers, and some auxiliary functions.
 Different test scenarios are set in the `./scene` folder.

-Also, we have provided a denegerate version of CCD methods for EE tests and VF tests between linear triangle meshes in the `./linear-tri` folder.
+Also, we have provided a denegerate version of CCD methods for EE tests and VF tests between linear triangle meshes in the `./benchmark` folder of the `benchmark` branch.

 ### CCD solver
-We have implemented the traditional inclusion-based method (described in Section 3) in `./core/solverTrad.h` and our proposed time-dependent inclusion-based method (described in Section 4) in `./core/solverTD.h`.
+We have implemented the traditional inclusion-based method (described in Section 3) and our proposed time-dependent inclusion-based method (described in Section 4).
 Both methods can adopt AABB or OBB as the inclusion type.

 ### Geometric primitives
 CCD methods between parametric surfaces have been tested on different geometric primitives, including triangular patches and rectangular patches of 1st/2nd/3rd order.
 Each patch is represented by a list of control points.
 Taking third-order patches as an example, we illustrate the order below.